The Friedrich Ebert Memorial

 Special exhibitions and numerous events together with a large range of didactic aids offered by the museum invite you to delve deeper into the German history of democracy.
 Complete with library and archives, the Friedrich Ebert House is also a place of research into Friedrich Ebert and his time.

-From Tuesdays to Sundays from 10:00 AM to 6:00 PM (on Thursdays until 8:00 PM).
-Entrance is free; the Memorial is a barrier-free environment.
-Free guided group tours of the permanent exhibition by prior arrangement; audio guides are also available in English.
+Entrance is free; free guided group tours of the permanent exhibition by prior arrangement; audio guides are also available in English.